jazir555/GamesDows/README.md

 Transform your Windows Computer into a Video Game console first, PC second!
+GamesDows is intended to emulate Steam OS's "Game Mode" as closely as possible.

 **New: Now with Decky Loader support for Windows!**